 The added value of allowing visitor check-in at exhibitor stands and speaker sessions is content distribution.
 The visitor scans a QR code or taps an NFC reader with a smart-badge to get information from the exhibitor.
 This mechanism can make sure that visitors in browsing mode can collect information and increase the amount of leads captured for post-show follow up.

 It is now within our grasp to send personalised recommendations and “what’s nearby” notifications based on interests and activity at the show.
 The ask in terms of data privacy is lower than in everyday life because it is contained within the time and location of the show and I expect to see this becoming a much more accepted value add in the next five years.

 Stephan Forseilles, Head of Technology and Digital Transformation, Easyfairs

 We have also started venturing into the domains of Big Data and AI.

 First, we have to solve the ‘data puzzle’ of stitching together pieces of data coming from separate, incompatible platforms to construct a coherent profile of our users.
 Only then can we use Deep Learning and AI to predict behaviours and personalise our communication.
 This will be one of the main areas of technological development for us in the coming years.

 Govind Sharma, Director of Technology, UBM PLC

-GDPR has been a key factor for organiser tech in 2018.
+GDPR has been a key factor for exhibition technology.
 In addition to having tighter control on consent, this has also led to initiatives like CIM – Customer Identity Management – which allows organisers to understand customers better and to create more personalised marketing.
 This has led to improvements in marketing automation and efficiencies.